The 5 Stages Of Business: SET UP, START, GROW, LEAD, & COAST

 GROW

-It’s the most variable for people because it means you’re fully booked on your terms.
+This stage is the most variable for people because it means you’re fully booked on your terms.

 This might only mean working 5 hours a week.
 For some people, it might mean growing to full-time.
 You graduate when you are fully booked on your terms.